jmerkle1/MerkleLabGIS/README.md

 ```

 ### Extract Rangleland Analysis Platform Data
-The ExtractRAP function processes data from the Rangeland Analysis Platform (RAP) to extract specific metrics for given geographic points and dates.Povide spatial data (XYdata), desired RAP metrics (e.g., Biomass, Cover), a date column name, and a bio year, determining the growing season to run our function.
-For each year and metric, it fetches the associated RAP raster data set and extracts metric values for the provided points.
+The ExtractRAP function is designed to extract spatially and temporally explicit Rangeland Analysis Platform (RAP) data for given geographic points and dates.
+To use this function, you need to provide the following inputs:

+1. **XYdata**: Spatial data representing the geographic points for which you want to extract RAP metrics.
+2. **RAPmetric**: Specify the metrics you are interested in (e.g., Biomass_AnnualForbsGrasses,Biomass_PerennialForbsGrasses, Cover_AnnualForbsGrasses,Cover_BareGround,Cover_Litter,Cover_PerennialForbsGrasses,Cover_Shrubs,Cover_Trees).
+3. **datesname**: Indicate the name of the column representing date as POSIXct.
+4. **bio_year_start**: This parameter determines the growing season for which you want to run the function.
+This sets the beginning of the growing season and should be specified as a Julian day (an integer between 1 and 365).
+If not specified, the default value is 150, corresponding to May 30th.
+Any dates before the "bio_year_start" will result in the extraction of RAP metrics for the growing season of the prior year.
+5. **maxcpus**: Number of cores to use for parallel processing.
+If no value is defined, the function will auto detect how many cores are available on your machine.
 ```
 #Sample data
 set.seed(42)